ppy/osu-wiki/news/2025/2025-04-04-osu-beatmapping-world-championship-2025.md

 ![](/wiki/shared/news/2025-04-04-osu-beatmapping-world-championship-2025/banner.jpg)

-o!bwc is an international beatmapping contest that gathers beatmappers worldwide to showcase their creativity, expertise, and passion for mapping.
+[o!bwc](/wiki/Contests/oBWC) is an international beatmapping contest that gathers beatmappers worldwide to showcase their creativity, expertise, and passion for mapping.
 Participants form teams representing their home country and compete to advance through the qualifiers and intense clash rounds.

-This year, o!bwc will be hosted by ::{ flag=KR }:: [momoyo](https://osu.ppy.sh/users/12469536), ::{ flag=HK }:: [Chaoslitz](https://osu.ppy.sh/users/3621552), ::{ flag=AR }:: [Lince Cosmico](https://osu.ppy.sh/users/6070370), ::{ flag=HK }:: [seros](https://osu.ppy.sh/users/10562853), and ::{ flag=CN }:: [Mafumafu](https://osu.ppy.sh/users/3076909).
+This year, o!bwc will be hosted by ::{ flag=KR }:: [momoyo](https://osu.ppy.sh/users/12469536), ::{ flag=HK }:: [Chaoslitz](https://osu.ppy.sh/users/3621552), and ::{ flag=CN }:: [Mafumafu](https://osu.ppy.sh/users/3076909) with the help of ::{ flag=AR }:: [Lince Cosmico](https://osu.ppy.sh/users/6070370), ::{ flag=HK }:: [seros](https://osu.ppy.sh/users/10562853) during clash rounds.
 Whether you're a seasoned mapper or a rising talent, we invite you to team up and take part in this beatmapping event!
-Join the [o!bwc Discord](https://discord.com/invite/QGzz3n655u) for more information, or just register for this contest [here](LINK)!
+Join the [o!bwc Discord](https://discord.com/invite/QGzz3n655u) for more information, or just register for the contest [here](LINK).

 ## General information and rules